Azure/data-api-builder/docs/local-authentication.md

 ### 2. Specify the role context of the request

-With `Simulator` as Data API Builder's authentication provider, no custom header is necessary to set the role context to the system role `Authenticated`:
+With `Simulator` as Data API builder's authentication provider, no custom header is necessary to set the role context to the system role `Authenticated`:

 ```bash
 curl --request GET \